 - Mood swings

 - Making despairing statements like ‘I have no reason to live’

 These are all signs that your teen may need mental health treatment, and watching for the warning signs of suicide can help with suicide prevention.

-If you believe your teen or young adult is in crisis, immediately call 911 or the National Suicide Prevention Hotline at 800-273-8255.
+If you believe your teen or young adult is in crisis, immediately call 911 or the 988 Suicide & Crisis Lifeline at 988.